Story of O: Hidden identities

-The author used a pen name, then later used another pen name, before finally, just before her death, revealing her true identity.
+The book's author Anne Desclos used a pen name, then later used another pen name, before finally, just before her death, revealing her true identity.
 Her lover, Jean Paulhan, wrote the preface as if the author were unknown to him.

-According to Geraldine Bedell, "Pauline Réage, the author, was a pseudonym, and many people thought that the book could only have been written by a man.
+According to Geraldine Bedell, writing in 2004, "Pauline Réage, the author, was a pseudonym, and many people thought that the book could only have been written by a man.
 The writer's true identity was not revealed until ten years ago, when, in an interview with John de St. Jorre, a British journalist and sometime foreign correspondent of The Observer, an impeccably dressed 86-year-old intellectual called Dominique Aury acknowledged that the fantasies of castles, masks and debauchery were hers."
 According to several other sources, however, Dominique Aury was itself a pseudonym of Anne Desclos, born 23 September 1907 in Rochefort-sur-Mer, France, and deceased 26 April 1998 (at age 90) in Paris.

 The Grove Press edition (U.S., 1965) was translated by editor Richard Seaver (who had lived in France for many years) under the pseudonym Sabine d'Estrée.